.............................Marion County Florida................................

 "(I)t is important for all Virginians to understand that the institution of slavery led to this (Civil) war and was an evil and inhumane practice that deprived people of their God-given inalienable rights," the new language says, "and all Virginians are thankful for its permanent eradication from our borders."
 Read more

-Marion County Florida BOCC-Confederate Propaganda
+Marion County Florida Confederate Propaganda

 - Marion County Florida Civil War statue account $207,497